Guidelines for Conducting Research in the Ecovillage

 General ethical principles for research in the ecovillage

 Ethical approval is required for all research carried out in the ecovillage.
-This condition can be met either by furnishing VERT with evidence that such approval has been granted for a specific research project by a recognised educational or research institution, or by application to VERT for such approval.
+This condition can be met either by providing VERT with evidence that such approval has been granted for a specific research project by a recognised educational or research institution, or by application to VERT for such approval.

 For ethical approval, all research must adhere to the following principles (this includes research where there is no face-to-face interaction between researcher and participants, for example, postal questionnaires, telephone interviews, and internet surveys):